Webpage Text Extractor

 Why use Webpage Text Extractor?

-- Clean text output -- strips all HTML, scripts, styles, and ads to return only readable content
+- AI-ready clean text -- strips all HTML, scripts, styles, and ads to return structured output ready for LLM training, RAG pipelines, and AI agent workflows

 - Rich metadata -- extracts title, meta description, author, publish date, language, and Open Graph tags